lexinch/15418finalproject/proposal/proposal.md

 Pseudocode for parallel Luby’s algorithm to solve MIS:
 ```
 function LubyMIS(G):
-    Initialize MIS as an empty set
+    Initialize I to an empty set.
-    Initialize Candidates as all vertices of G
-    While Candidates is not empty:
+    While V is not empty:
-        Assign a random weight to each vertex in Candidates
-        For each vertex v in Candidates:
-            If v has the highest weight among its neighbors:
+        Choose a random set of vertices S ⊆ V, by selecting each vertex v independently with probability $$frac{1}{2d(v)}$$, where d is the degree of v (the number of neighbors of v).
+        For every edge in E, if both its endpoints are in the random set S, then remove from S the endpoint whose degree is lower (i.e. has fewer neighbors).
+Break ties arbitrarily, e.g. using a lexicographic order on the vertex names.
-                Add v to MIS
+        Add the set S to I.
-                Remove v and its neighbors from Candidates
-    return MIS
+        Remove from V the set S and all the neighbors of nodes in S.
+    Return I.

 ```
 Pseudocode for parallel Blelloch’s algorithm to solve MIS: